-- If you choose to leave campus, please understand that you run an increased risk of exposure to COVID-19.
-Should it be determined that you are an exposure risk to campus (due to off-campus travels or due to exposure on campus), you will be required to self-quarantine for a period of 14 days in order to remain on campus.
+- If students choose to leave campus, they run an increased risk of exposure to COVID-19.
+Should it be determined that they represent an exposure risk to campus (due to off-campus travels or due to exposure on campus), they will be required to self-quarantine for a period of 14 days in order to remain on campus.

 Faculty and Staff

 - If you have symptoms related to COVID-19, you must stay home and not come to work.
 Information about symptoms from the CDC may be found at symptoms of COVID-19.